JunghoSon/react-ajax-tutorial/README.md

 ## Adding Bootstrap

-You don‚Äôt have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
+You don??ôt have to use [React Bootstrap](https://react-bootstrap.github.io) together with React but it is a popular library for integrating Bootstrap with React apps.
 If you need it, you can integrate it with Create React App by following these steps:

 Install React Bootstrap and Bootstrap from NPM.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well: